pupil-labs/pl-neon-matlab/README.md

 That said, it is free and open-source.

-If you have need for the Octave-Neon integration, then keep in mind that there is presently no clean and fast way to convert numpy arrays to Octave arrays.
+If you have need for the Octave-Neon integration, then keep in mind that there is presently no clean and fast way to convert large numpy arrays to Octave arrays.
 This means that you will not be able to inspect the eye or scene camera video frames.
 Otherwise, there is feature parity with the MATLAB integration.